ABOUT 2017 NATIONAL CONFERENCE

-The NAAUC National Conference is the premier event in the NAAUC Calendar.
-Every year, the National Conference sees approximately 250 delegates from on-campus residential communities across Australia converging in a week-long program.
+The National Conference is the premier event in the NAAUC Calendar.
+Every year, its sees approximately hundreds of delegates from on-campus residential communities across Australia converging in a week-long program.

-Delegates experience inspirational guest speakers, professional development sessions as well as seminars, workshops and discussion groups all focusing on student leadership within our residential communities.
-In addition to the rigorous academic program, the National Conference also features a diverse social program that provides examples for the delegates on how to run engaging, inclusive and safe events that cater to the interests of a diverse groups of residents.
+Delegates experience inspirational guest speakers, professional development sessions as well as seminars, workshops and discussion groups all focusing on student leadership within residential communities.
+The Conference also features a diverse social program that demonstrate how to run engaging, inclusive and safe events that cater for all residents.

 For everything Conference, check out our Pre-Conference Kit here!